 - Pack any carry-on liquids appropriately.
 Look up the standard acceptable sizes for flying and don’t try to get anything bigger!
 Now the norm is 3 ounces or less.

-- Pack clothing in an organized manner that way if there is a problem, you’re bag is easy to look through.
+- Pack clothing in an organized manner that way if there is a problem, your bag is easy to look through.

 And, as always, show up early to avoid being rushed.
 You don’t want to leave anything behind!

-Have a plan should your flight be delayed or cancelled
+Have a plan should your flight be delayed or canceled

-Worse case scenario is that you’re flight gets delayed or cancelled.
+Worse case scenario is that your flight gets delayed or canceled.
 Big deal!
-Just be prepared for this and make sure you have the best travel insurance you can have to cover most of your travel related funds…that’s why it’s insurance!
+Just be prepared for this and make sure you have the best travel insurance you can have to cover most of your travel-related funds…that’s why it’s insurance!
 As a backup, carry enough cash if just to get you by.
-Look up or keep a handy guide for nearby hotels, hot spots, night clubs and restaurants.
+Look up or keep a handy guide for nearby hotels, hot spots, nightclubs, and restaurants.